PLEASE VISIT OUR UPDATED UNREAL SUPPORT PAGE AT https://support.backtrace.io/hc/en-us/articles/360040106172-Unreal-Integration-Guide

 Step 2: Upload Symbols

 You must now ensure your build environment has been configured to generate debug symbols.
-These symbols can be uploaded to your Backtrace instance manually or directly by your build system.
-With debug symbols, deduplication accuracy is improved and you are able to view accurate callstacks directly with your web browser.
-To learn more about symbolification, please see the symbolification guide in the Product Guide.
+The Plugin will offer the option to have the Editor upload Symbol files to Backtrace.
+Alternatively, you need to make sure your build system generates debug symbols which can then be uploaded to your Backtrace instance, a connected Symbol Server, an Amazon S3 or Google Cloud Bucket.
+To learn more, please see the Symbolication Guide.
 You are able to do this in the editor or directly in Visual Studio.

 You're done.
 Head on to the product guide to learn more about the features of the product.